 Favourite thing to do in my job: Make weird and wonderful optical fibres

 After sixth form, I did a four year undergraduate course in Physics at the University of Bath.
 I really enjoyed my time studying Physics with lots of interesting new people!
-I decided to stay and become a postgraduate, so I could keep learning.
+I decided to stay and keep learning.

-When I’m not hiding in a dark lab, I also love rollerskating, making crafts and gaming.
+When I’m not hiding in a dark lab, I also love rollerskating, gaming or sewing.

-My Work: I make and test optical fibres.
+My Work: I test and splice optical fibres.
 Imagine tiny craft projects with hot glass and lasers!
+The optical fibres I use are novel because they are hollow inside.
+This means we can do new science like put really powerful lasers inside.

-I design, make and test optical fibres.
+I design, modify and test optical fibres.
 These are thin, long strands of very pure glass, typically about the size of human hair, that guide light across extremely long distances.

 - Testing optical fibre